martinacssll/gui-qsar/README.md

 # QSAR GUI (Ketcher + Random Forest / KNN)

-GUI in Streamlit: draw a molecule, app computes
-Morgan fingerprint (2048 bit, radius 3) and passes it to the selected model to compute the prediction (pIC50).
+GUI in Streamlit: draw a molecule, the app computes Morgan fingerprint (2048 bit, radius 3) and passes it to the selected model to compute the prediction (pIC50).

 ## Setup